scm-manager/gradle-smp-plugin/README.md

 If you want to debug the `run` task of your plugin.
 You can provide the `--debug-jvm` option, which starts the SCM-Manager jvm in debug mode.
 Then you can attach a debugger on port 5005.
+The port can be changed by using the `--debug-port` e.g.: `--debug-port=5006`.
+If you want to wait until a debugger is attached, before SCM-Manager starts you can use the `--debug-wait` option.

 ## Converting from Maven